ArieBeresteanu/Bounds.jl/README.md

 [![Documentation](https://img.shields.io/badge/docs-master-blue.svg)](https://ArieBeresteanu.github.io/Bounds.jl/dev)
 -->

 Implementing partial identification estimators.
 This is a Julia version of a very old Stata and Matlab packages that I wrote with Chuck Manski when I was a student.
+This package is under development and is in its infancy.
+Comments, suggestions and help are, obviously welcome.